-There’s never a shortage of human scum: people who put their energy into taking advantage of others.
+There are many job-search scams to watch out for.
+There’s never a shortage of human scum: people who put their energy into taking from and taking advantage of others.

-As a jobseeker, you can be taken advantage of too.
+As a job seeker, you can be taken advantage of too.

 Let’s get started: